Central African Republic & South Sudan Tours.

 - THE BEST VALUE.
 Each trip is discounted to represent the fact you’re doing the whole thing with me!

-- This trip starts in Juba Airport, South Sudan and finishes in Bangui airport, Central African Republic.
+- This trip starts in Juba Airport, South Sudan, and finishes at Bangui airport, Central African Republic.

-- From South Sudan to CAR we will fly via with Nairobi or Addis.
-I’ll confirm this in advance, based on pricings.
+- From South Sudan to CAR we will fly via Addis with Ethiopian Airlines.

-- Please remember, international flights are not included in the price.
+- Please remember, that international flights from South Sudan to the Central African Republic are not included in the price.

 OPTION B: South Sudan tour + Short Central African Republic tour (10D/9N)